mlswg/mls-architecture/draft-ietf-mls-architecture.md

 According to this architecture design, a typical group messaging scenario might look like this:

-1. Alice, Bob and Charlie create accounts with a service provider and obtain credentials from the AS.
+1. Alice, Bob, and Charlie create accounts with a service provider and obtain credentials from the AS.

 2. Alice, Bob and Charlie authenticate to the DS and store some initial keying